Frequently Asked Questions

 Is my Investment secured against specific business assets? +

 Investment on Beehive is intended to support business expansion, for areas such as working capital and growth financing, and therefore are unsecured against specific assets.
 To reduce the risk of default, all businesses must provide the necessary guarantees in line with UAE practices.
 This includes (i) an undated but signed cheque for the total facility; and (ii) at least one personal guarantee which is drafted under DIFC Law.

 How do you assess businesses which are listed on the platform? +

-Each business undergoes a rigorous risk assessment undertaken by our experienced internal risk team and further supported by robust third party on site verification.
+Each business undergoes a rigorous risk assessment undertaken by our experienced internal risk team and further supported by robust on-site verification.
 Only successful businesses will be listed on the Beehive marketplace.

 Each finance request is given its own rating based on a multiple number of data points which contribute towards an overall risk band.
-We look at both quantitative and qualitative measurements, including revenue growth, profitability, strength of management team, sector competitiveness, etc. We have our own proprietary risk model which is supported by Dun & Bradstreet who act as an external party to carry out our field verification visits.
-The metrics which are provided on the platform are a summary of the multiple data points we review during our risk assessment process.
-Learn More.
+Using our own proprietary risk model, we look at both quantitative and qualitative measurements, including revenue growth, profitability, strength of management team, sector competitiveness, etc. The metrics which are provided on the platform are a summary of the multiple data points we review during our risk assessment process.
+Learn More

 How can I exit an investment early? +